KeneishaC/crochet-corner-frontend/README.md

 # Crochet Corner
 Crochet Corner is a full CRUD MERN stack.
-Users are able toshare images of their latest crochet  projects.
+Users are able to share images of their latest crochet  projects.
 This app features full user authentincation.
 If a user is not signed in they will not be allowed to see the contents of the app.

 ## Technologies Used
 - React